Berry Phase of Bloch States through Modular Symmetries: Introduction

 Alternative approaches to the classification of topological materials include their characterisation in terms of symmetry indicators \cite{Po2020,Song2018b}, which, unsurprisingly, turn out to be related to Berry phases (or differences thereof) along specific directions in the unit cell \cite{Song2018a}.
-Unfortunately, the identification of topological crystalline materials can not rely exclusively on symmetry indicators, since the mapping from symmetry indicators to topological invariants in not bijective.
-In this Communication, a connection is established between the group of modular transformations of the BSs, whose action has never been considered before, with the expression for the Berry phase, thus paving the way to adjoining established symmetry indicators, derived only from space group operations, with additional ones stemming from modular symmetries.
+Unfortunately, the identification of topological crystalline materials can not rely exclusively on symmetry indicators \cite{Bouhon2020}, since the mapping from symmetry indicators to topological invariants in not bijective.
+In this article, a connection is established between the group of modular transformations of the BSs, whose action has never been considered before, with the expression for the Berry phase.
+The geometrical interpretation that can thus be attributed to the Berry phase is subject to a symmetry enforced cancellation of one of its two components identified in Eq. \ref{eq:Berryphase} in the next section.
+Whenever such cancellation occurs, the evaluation of the Berry phase reduces, in fact, to that of a symmetry eigenvalue, overcoming the limitations mentioned above for other established BS representations, where the direct evaluation of the corresponding integral is required.
+On the other hand, the Riemann BS could be envisaged as a basis set for realistic materials band structure calculations, where the (mean-field) solution of the crystalline Hamiltonian would be given by a superposition of symmetry-adapted BS, as suggested in Ref. \cite{Strinati1978}.
+In such a context, the results presented here can be interpreted as the limiting case of an isolated band with no admixture of BSs.